steadybit/docs-public/use-steadybit/actions/README.md

 # Actions

-Actions are the building blocks of Chaos Engineering experiments and allow you to attack, check, or load test your systems during an experiment execution.
+Actions are the building blocks of Chaos Engineering experiments and allow you to attack, check, or load test your systems during an experiment run.

 For instance, a simple experiment may consist of a single attack, e.g., to increase CPU usage within a container.
 In more advanced cases, you may compose various actions to, e.g., inject traffic, increase memory usage, and check whether your Observability monitor notices anything.